sarietta/theoputer-blog/content/posts/integrating-irq0.md

 In the Theoputer V4 there is no IRQ.
 This is *ok*, but it does limit some of the things we can do.
 Perhaps more importantly, all "modern" CPUs rely heavily on interrupts.
-That's not coincidence.
+That's no coincidence.
 Interrupts are very useful.
 If we want our CPU to know that it should respond to some external "thing", then we have two options: